 - The optical rotation of the pure enantiomers may not be known

-- Small amount of optically active impurities may cause the experiment to give drastically incorrect results
+- Small amount of optically active impurities may cause the experiment to give drastically incorrect results [UPDATE: Like in the real-life example of Frondisin B].

 - Optical rotation doesn’t always have a linear relationship to enantiomeric excess like we’re claiming it does here.
 This is because of the Horeau Effect.